hosein2398/vue-progress-scroll/README.md

 # vue-progress-scroll

-> Vue tiny plugin to show a progress bar while user is reading an article or ...
+> Tiny Vue plugin to show a progress bar while user is reading an article or ...

 ## Installing
 Get from npm: